 The Motor Insurance Database (MID) has an online search facility.
 Simply head there and enter your number plate.

 It’s a free tool that quickly provides a yes/no answer as to whether or not your car is insured, and it will also confirm the vehicle’s make and model.

 If you also want to know who the vehicle is insured with or any other details of the policy attached to your vehicle that will then require a premium search you can instigate here.
 It will cost £4.

 Why check if you’re insured?

-For a start, driving without insurance is illegal, and it’s not an offence a careful and considerate driver wants to be associated with.
+For a start, driving without insurance is illegal.
 Then, of course, there’s the unimaginable situation you could find yourself in if you have to make a claim for your car being stolen, or if it’s involved in a serious accident.

 You may have done all the things you think you need to do to keep you and your car legal on the road, but are you one hundred percent sure that everything is in place?

 You know you’ve gone through the process, paid the money, and done your bit, but after that, you probably don’t think about it again until you need to renew your insurance, make a claim, or to provide details in order to tax your car.